-For successful candidates training will take place after the summer term has finished with handover commencing on the 14 June and then a full training programme commencing when you formally taking up the position on Thursday July 1.
-Please note that you should be available for this training from 14 June till 10 July inclusive.
+For successful candidates training will take place after the summer term has finished with handover commencing from the middle of June onwards followed by a full training programme commencing when you formally taking up the position on Monday June 3 with residential training taking place the week commencing Monday 17 June.
+Please note that you should be available for this training.